Linear Clock: Solar

 The idea for a linear clock was inspired by my experience at Camp Grounded, a tech-free summer camp for adults.
 One of the rules of camp was to “leave time behind” — for a weekend, we put away watches, phones, and alarms, and measured time only by the sun and stars.
 An activity might last “5% of the day,” but nothing was scheduled by clocks, or counted in hours or minutes.

-To carry this looser experience of time back in the everyday world, in 2018 I built a desk clock that used a bargraph Nixie tube to display time as a continuously growing progress bar.
+To carry this looser experience of time back into the everyday world, in 2018 I built a desk clock that used a bargraph Nixie tube to display time as a continuously growing progress bar.
 Along the way, the project became a tutorial in power electronics, custom PCB design, Bluetooth LE, and 3D printing.
 I didn’t study electrical engineering formally in university, and it was a deeply satisfying experience to feel like a student again, and then complete this project with a physical object in my hands.

 However, something about its display didn’t feel right.
 By definition, a day begins at midnight, but it didn’t match my experience of a day to wake up early and have the clock tell me a quarter to a third of the day had already passed.
 I would have preferred to have something based on sunrise and sunset.